QuanBlue/mearn-portfolio/README.md

 > **Note:** You need to run the project with Docker compose to use this feature.

-Both infrastructure monitoring and application telemetry use Prometheus to scrape metrics from the application.
-You can then observe these metrics using Grafana dashboards.
+Both infrastructure **monitoring** and **application telemetry** use `Prometheus` to scrape metrics from the application.
+You can then observe these metrics using `Grafana` dashboards.

 **Prometheus**

-To see the Prometheus targets go to http://localhost:9090/targets.
+To see the `Prometheus targets` go to http://localhost:9090/targets.

 **Grafana dashboards**

-To view Grafana dashboards go to http://localhost:7070 and log-in with:
+To view `Grafana dashboards` go to http://localhost:7070 and log-in with:

 > User: admin
 > Password: admin

 # :world_map: Roadmap

+-  [x] Application
--  [x] Update theme
+   -  [x] Web UI - ReactJS
--  [x] Emoji
+   -  [x] Backend - MongoDB - Rest API
 -  [x] Dockerize project
 -  [x] Continuous deployment - Github Actions
    -  [x] Frontend - Netlify